vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ![Tanzu Edition reference design diagram](./img/tko-on-aws-airgap/tkg-aws-airgap-overview.png)

-## Network Overview
+## Tanzu Kubernetes Grid Infrastructure Network Overview

 The following network diagram shows the network layout used with this reference design.
 It shows the layout for a single virtual private cloud (VPC).
 The network layout uses the following -

 * One private subnet for each AWS availability zone (AZ).
 These subnets are allocated a private IP address.

-* Internet-connected bootstrap machine with access on IP addresses within this internet restricted VPCs.

-* A bootstrap VM running within your internet restricted VPC, provisioned similarly to the internet-connected machine to install Tanzu Kubernetes Grid.
+* A bootstrap VM running within your internet-restricted(offline) VPC to install Tanzu Kubernetes Grid.

 * A private Docker-compatible container registry such as Harbor, Docker, or Artifactory installed and configured .
 This registry runs outside of Tanzu Kubernetes Grid and is separate from any registry deployed as a shared service for clusters.

 ![TKGm AWS network overview diagram](./img/tko-on-aws-airgap/tkg-aws-airgap-network.png)

 ### Network Recommendations

-This reference design uses Tanzu Kubernetes Grid to manage the lifecycle of multiple Kubernetes workload clusters by bootstrapping a Kubernetes management cluster with the Tanzu command line tool.
+This reference design uses the Tanzu Kubernetes Grid to manage the lifecycle of multiple Kubernetes workload clusters by bootstrapping a Kubernetes management cluster with the Tanzu command line tool.
 Consider the following when configuring the network for Tanzu Kubernetes Grid:
 * Create internet restricted VPCs with no internet gateway (“offline VPCs”) for Tanzu Kubernetes Grid management and workload clusters.
- Internet-connected bootstrap machine must be able to access IP addresses within this internet restricted VPCs.
+Admin/Operator should be able to access/ssh into internet-restricted(Offline) VPC's.

 * Create AWS Transit Gateway for Multiple VPC with Multiple Availability Zones network architecture.
 AWS Transit Gateway connects all your VPCs and on-premises networks through a central hub.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router – each new connection is only made once.

 * Use an internal load balancer scheme.
 A best practice is to create an internal load balancer as a best practice to avoid exposing the Kubernetes API to the public Internet.
-To avoid creating a public-facing load balancer, you can set AWS_LOAD_BALANCER_SCHEME_INTERNAL to true in the cluster configuration file `AWS_LOAD_BALANCER_SCHEME_INTERNAL: true`
-This setting customizes the management cluster’s load balancer to use an internal scheme, which means that its Kubernetes API server will not be accessible and routed over the Internet.
+To avoid creating a public-facing load balancer, you can set AWS_LOAD_BALANCER_SCHEME_INTERNAL to true in the cluster configuration file AWS_LOAD_BALANCER_SCHEME_INTERNAL: true This setting customizes the management cluster’s load balancer to use an internal scheme, which means that its Kubernetes API server will not be accessible and routed over the Internet.
 If you use an internal load balancer, run Tanzu Kubernetes Grid from a machine with access to the target VPC private IP space.

 * Beware that 172.17.0.0/16 is the default docker subnet.
 If you are going to use that for a VPC deployment, you must change your docker container subnet.